Xextan/.github/profile/README.md

 ### What is Xextan? ###

 Xextan is a compact logical language designed to maximize simplicity and ease of learning.
-For those unfamiliar, a logical language, or loglang for short, is a type of constructed human language designed to have these specific traits:
+For those unfamiliar, a logical language, or loglang for short, is a constructed human language designed to have these specific traits:

 * Unambiguous syntax and machine parsability
 * Self-segregating Morphology; Words can never run together